joone-org/SentioNova/curriculum/9798851707100/README.md

 **Subject and Setting**:

-- To optimize prompts, start with a clear subject (a *'colossal'* elephant differs visually from a *'big'* one), and add personality and emotion for more expressive imagery.
+- To create prompts, start with a clear subject (a *'colossal'* elephant differs visually from a *'big'* one), and add personality and emotion for more expressive imagery.
 Use collective nouns instead of quantities (*'herd of elephants*' over *'3 elephants*') and position subjects within a detailed environment (*'bathing at sunset in the Serengeti during fall'*).
 Unspecified details are randomized, so be as specific as you can.
 Use nuanced adjectives (*'tranquil', 'melancholic', 'ecstatic', etc.*) to add mood.

 > Example: Instead of just ‘*elephant'*, use "*A tranquil scene of a herd of colossal African elephants bathing at sunset in the Serengeti watering hole.*"